-- Haiti a year after the guake (QR)
+- BBC Earth The power of the planet - Haiti a year after the guake (QR)

-and Hazards
+1: Tectonic Processes and Hazards

 Assessment will be ongoing throughout the year.
 You will have a range of in class and homework assessment pieces to complete.
 This